TransparentEdge/terraform-provider-transparentedge/docs/index.md

 export TCDN_CLIENT_SECRET="xxx"
 ```

-You can find all the required variables in our [our dashboard](https://dashboard.transparentcdn.com/).
-Login, go to your profile -> "Account options" -> "Manage keys".
+You can find all the required variables in our [our dashboard](https://dashboard.transparentcdn.com/) `"Profile" -> "Account options" -> "Manage keys".`

 Make sure that you're using the correct Company ID if you own multiple companies.